gairik/terraform-eks/README.md

-# A typical DevOps take home challenge!
+# A typical DevOps take home task!
 - Create a stateful application
 - Deploy it in Kubernetes
 - Do you know IaC?
 Please use your fav IaC tool to create your cluster.
 (Terraform - I mean just say it now!)